John Edward Brownlee as Attorney General of Alberta: Political machinations and succession

-In the 1921 federal election, 65 of the House of Commons of Canada' 235 seats were won by Progressives and allied factions, including the UFA, which won both seats it contested.
+In the 1921 federal election, 65 of the House of Commons of Canada's 235 seats were won by Progressives and allied factions, including the UFA, which won both seats it contested.
 Liberal Prime Minister-designate William Lyon MacKenzie King had only a minority, and expected to rely on the support of these Progressives to govern.
 Progressive leader Thomas Crerar envisioned forming a coalition government with the Liberals, and knew that he would be expected to provide cabinet members from Alberta, which had been swept by Progressives and allied parties.
 Seeing no "cabinet material" among the elected members, he sent an emissary to Edmonton to convince Greenfield or Brownlee to enter federal politics.
 Brownlee refused and advised Greenfield to do the same, on the grounds that their abandonment of provincial politics soon after the UFA's election would be seen as a betrayal.

 As Greenfield's shortcomings became obvious, Brownlee found himself fielding propositions closer to home: in 1924 a group of UFA MLAs dissatisfied with Greenfield—including George Johnston, George MacLachlan, William Shield, Donald Cameron, Oran McPherson, and Austin Claypool—approached Brownlee to advise him that they planned to ask the premier to resign in favour of his attorney-general.
 To their surprise, Brownlee immediately told them that if Greenfield resigned, so would he.
 Faced with Brownlee's refusal to cooperate with their coup, the dissidents relented.
 They made another attempt in 1925; Brownlee again threatened to resign, but this time was persuaded by Henry Wise Wood to accept the crown if Greenfield relinquished it willingly.
 Greenfield assured Brownlee that he had not wanted the job of premier in the first place and would happily see Brownlee take it from him.
 Faced with these assurances, Brownlee agreed to form a government, and became Premier of Alberta on November 23, 1925.
 He remained Attorney-General until after the 1926 election, when he appointed the newly elected John Lymburn to replace him.